 |Crime Stoppers Tip Line||(864) 379-2140|

 Callers will remain anonymous unless they opt to leave a name and telephone number to allow a representative of the Erskine Police Department to contact them.

 The safety of our students, employees, and visitors is a primary goal of Erskine College.
 By working together and observing prescribed safety measures and procedures, we can keep Erskine the safe place it has traditionally been.
 You will be provided various types of instructions in lecture and written form and be urged to follow these guidelines to avoid injury.

 If an accident or sickness occurs, it is important to observe procedures to secure assistance.
-Boarding students should contact their resident director, student life assistant, or deans of students, or visit Health Services located at Due West Family Medicine (379-2345).
+Boarding students should contact their resident director, Campus Life Coordinator, or Vice President for Student Success, or visit Health Services located at Due West Family Medicine (379-2345).
 In life-threatening or emergency situations, please dial 911.

 Erskine College Police Department

 Our police officers practice numerous measures to prevent crime:

 - Police officers employed by Erskine College are certified Class I law enforcement officers commissioned as state constables by the Governor of South Carolina.

 - The Due West Police Department and other local agencies provide supplemental assistance during the times that our Campus Police Officers are not on duty.

 - Erskine Police Officers have radio contact with all Abbeville County law enforcement agencies through the Abbeville County 911 Emergency Control Center.

 - Physical barriers and signs have been constructed to deter would-be criminals.